Dave-Abr/salesforce/README.md

 ![Wallpaper](images/salesforce-project.jpg)
 # 📊 Unified Salesforce Dashboard & Reporting System

 This project documents the unified system of dashboards and reports I designed and implemented in Salesforce to centralize performance insights across multiple departments at Sistema.bio.
-It was built to improve visibility into sales performance, opportunity management, revenue tracking, and agent profitability.
+It was built to improve visibility into sales performance, opportunity management, revenue tracking, agent profitability and the workload pending.

 > ⚙️ **Tech Stack**: Salesforce (Reports, Dashboards, Custom Fields), SOQL, CRM Analytics, Data Modeling